Technological Advances: Discovery, Invention, Innovation, Diffusion, Research and Development

 Technology is the single greatest factor that distinguishes modern economies from primitive ones.
 Because technology lowers the cost of production and provides new products, it increases both productive and allocative efficiency for all firms.
-However, technology is unpredictable.
-No one knows what will be discovered where or when.
+However, the advance of technology is unpredictable.
+No one knows what will be discovered, where, or when.
 Indeed, it is very difficult even to measure the pace of new technology.

 There are 4 processes to technological advances in an economy: discovery, invention, innovation, and diffusion.
 Discovery involves the elucidation of the fundamental processes of nature through observations of nature, reasoning, and experimentation.
 Science is the branch of knowledge that seeks to understand the fundamental nature and processes of the universe.
-Indeed, advances in science involve what is called the scientific method, first, a hypothesis is formed to explain some observation, then an experiment is designed to test the hypothesis.
+Advances in science depend on the scientific method.
+First, a hypothesis is formed to explain some observation, then an experiment is designed to test the hypothesis.
 When feasible, the experiment will consist of running 2 experiments side-by-side with all variables in common except for one.
 This isolates the variable to determine what effect it has on the overall process.
 Ultimately, the validity of the hypothesis is determined by the reproducibility of the experiment and how well it coheres with previous knowledge.
-When there is significant confidence in the correctness of a hypothesis, then it is often referred to as a theory.
-Of course, economics is one of the sciences where testing hypotheses is not feasible in most cases, so most advances in economics are made by assessing how well hypotheses explain or predict the economy.
+When there is significant confidence in the correctness of a hypothesis, then it is called a theory.
+Of course, economics is one of the sciences where testing hypotheses is usually infeasible, so most advances in economics are made by assessing how well hypotheses explain or predict the economy.
 Most of these predictions are based on economic models, which incorporate the hypotheses as a basis for the predictions.
-Although discoveries are important for providing the fundamentals of knowledge, most businesses do not invest money to make discoveries because discoveries are often serendipitous and they rarely apply to a particular business, which is why a large part of science is financed by the government.
-Instead, businesses spend money on research and development (R&D), applying previous knowledge to either produce new products relevant to their business or to improve methods of doing their business, where results are more predictable and more pertinent.
-Moreover, most governments allow the business to patent the new product or process as an invention.
+Although discoveries are important for providing fundamental knowledge, most businesses do not invest money to make discoveries, because discoveries are often serendipitous and they rarely apply to a particular business, which is why a large part of science is financed by the government.
+Instead, businesses spend money on research and development (R&D), applying previous knowledge to either produce new products relevant to their business or to improve methods of doing their business, where results are more predictable, pertinent, and profitable.

 Invention is the discovery or development of a product or process by applying previous knowledge in new ways.
 Inventions often begin as prototypes, in which the essential features are developed to see if they are workable.
 These prototypes, or basic working models, are then improved by adding, subtracting, or modifying the characteristics of the prototype until no other improvements can be made based on the prototype.

 Innovation is applying basic discoveries or inventions to produce a useful product or process for a specific application.
 Product innovation is the development of new and improved products or services; process innovation refers to new or improved methods of production or distribution.
-Innovations cannot be patented, even though often times the distinction between inventions and innovations is often indistinct.
+Innovations cannot be patented, even though the distinction between inventions and innovations is often indistinct.
 Innovations can, however, be protected by trade secrets, where, before any employees can learn of the innovation, they must sign a contract to not disclose the trade secret to anyone.

 Website development is a good example of diffusion.
 For instance, Groupon developed a new way for firms to market their products and services by selling what is known as a group coupon over the Internet, which gives the consumers a steep discount if enough of them subscribe to the product or service.
 Now, many other companies have also started offering major deals, many of them offering variations of the group coupon.